ciaranmcnulty/ciaranmcnulty.com/2022-05-12-multiple-build-contexts.md

 ##  Copying files from an online tarball

-In one project, I had to grab some files from another project's build artefact which was published as a `.tar.gz`.
+In one older project, I had to grab some files from another project's build artefact which was published as a `.tar.gz`.
 It looked something like this:

 ```Dockerfile
 FROM alpine AS deps